ioccc-src/winner/1996/schweikh3/README.md

     http://www.uni-stuttgart.de/People/schweikhardt/home.html

-Judges' comments:

-    To use:
+## To build:

-	make schweikh3
+        make all

-    WARNING!
+### To run

-    Do not run this program without reading this text down to the end.
+    WARNING: Do not run this program without reading this text down to the end.
 	     It may render your system unusable for a limited amount of time or force you to reboot using the Big Red Button!
 This is not a joke.
 	     You have been warned.

+    ./schweikh3

+## Judges' comments

     The source fails to compile on compilers that recognize the inline keyword by default.
 For gcc, you may need to use -ansi.